sharoncornelius/idpf-specification/idpf_specification.md

 The mode of operation is a per queue configuration. each queue can be configured to work in a different model:

-- In order , single queue model.
+* In order single queue model.
 This option is supported only when VIRTCHNL2_TXQ_MODEL_IN_ORDER_SINGLE feature is negotiated.
-- In order , split queue model.
+* In order split queue model.
 This option is supported only when VIRTCHNL2_TXQ_MODEL_IN_ORDER_SPLIT feature is negotiated.
-- Out of order , split queue model.
+* Out of order split queue model.
 This option is supported only when VIRTCHNL2_TXQ_MODEL_OUT_OF_ORDER_SPLIT feature is negotiated.

 The device must negotiate at least VIRTCHNL2_TXQ_MODEL_OUT_OF_ORDER_SPLIT or VIRTCHNL2_TXQ_MODEL_IN_ORDER_SINGLE features.

-### In order single queue model
+### In Order Single Queue Model

 In this model completions are reported “in order” - according to the packet placement order in the queue.